Skip to main content

 • Developing a probabilistic matching algorithm to identify and resolve duplicate child records

-• Using agile, iterative delivery practices aligned with the U.S. Digital Services Playbook to get working software into users’ hands early and often
+• Using iterative delivery aligned with the U.S. Digital Services Playbook to get working software into users’ hands early

-This approach produced a reporting experience that providers chose to use.
-Providers could log in, upload current enrollment data, review site-level summaries, and maintain accurate rosters without re-entering the same information month after month.
+This approach created a reporting experience that providers actively chose to use.
+They could upload data, review site-level summaries, and maintain accurate rosters without re-entering information month after month.

 One of the easiest data portals ever — I entered 30 individual kids and it didn’t even take me 30 minutes.
 It was very quick.

-For OEC, the improved data foundation enabled more precise funding decisions and better visibility into anomalies like duplicate records, unusual enrollment shifts, and reporting inconsistencies.
-This strengthened stewardship of public funds while ensuring resources reached qualified children in qualified programs — ultimately supporting better outcomes across the early childhood system.
+For OEC, the improved data foundation enabled more precise funding decisions and greater visibility into anomalies such as duplicate records and unusual enrollment patterns.
+This strengthened stewardship of public funds while ensuring resources reached the children and programs that needed them most.

 The results